sgorgun/binary-tree-traversal-task-python/README.md

 # Binary Tree Traversal

+## Purpose

-Set of programming assignments that are designed to test knowledge of traversal methods for binary trees.
+The coding exercises are designed to test knowledge of the following concepts:
+* Binary tree
+* Binary tree traversals (inorder, postorder, preorder, level order)

+## Overview

+The coding exercises cover the following practical problems:
+* Checking whether two binary trees are identical
+* Getting the inorder traversal for a given binary tree
+* Getting the postorder traversal for a given binary tree
+* Getting the preorder traversal for a given binary tree
+* Getting the level order traversal for a given binary tree

+## Coding exercises

 ### Basic data structure for representing binary trees

-You may assume that for all programming assignments within this problem set the following data class will be used to represent tree nodes:
+You may assume that for all coding exercises the following data class will be used to represent tree nodes:

 ```python
 class TreeNone: